|Marvin Minsky - AI Visionary|

-Marvin Lee Minsky, born 1927
+Marvin Lee Minsky

 Marvin Minsky’s father was an ophthalmologist and the family home was full of lenses and prisms.
 Marvin took delight in taking the instruments apart and finding out how they worked.
 His father was often left with the task of putting them back together again.

 Then he moved to Princeton to work on a PhD in mathematics, but not the sort of math that was current at the time.
 Minksy decided to work on connectionist theories of the brain.
 He studied everything he could on the physiology and anatomy of the nervous system.
 He wanted to know how the brain learns but there were too many gaps.
 He thought that if he could work out how the neurons were connected then he could reverse engineer what they actually do.

 He was surprised to discover that the connection schemes had never been properly mapped even for small parts of the brain.
 Many people, computer experts in particular, are under the impression that we somehow have a “wiring” diagram for the brain, or at least some useful portion of it.
 The truth is that even today the human brain is not something that you can order a circuit diagram of from your local neurobiology shop.
-We have recently managed to work out the wiring of some simple insects and small subsystems but nothing major.
+We have recently managed to work out the wiring of some simple insects and small subsystems but as yet nothing major.